Home Schedule Canvas Contact Options Last Updated on

 3. General Participation - which means being prepared for class, making observations about the readings, asking questions, actively working on in-class exercises and actively listening, writing at least one forum posting every two weeks, and commenting on a colleague's forum posting at least once during the semester.
 Everyone will get the chance to participate.

-50% of your course grade will come from four module reports.
+50% of your course grade will come from two sessions that you will lead during the semester.

 But what kind of standard will be applied?